CiwPython/Ciw/docs/Tutorial-I/index.rst

 Tutorials - Part 1
 ==================

-Part 1 of the Ciw tutorial will conver what is simulation and why we simulate.
-It covers key concepts such as the parameters dictionary, the network and simulation objects, and good simulation practice.
-Tutorial pages `i` - `iv` take you through the simulation of a bank.
+Part 1 of the Ciw tutorial will cover what is simulation and why we simulate.

 Contents: